 From time to time, the Illinois Department of Insurance has inquired regarding the levels of our statutory capital and surplus.
-Fidelity Life is required under Illinois law to maintain minimum statutory capital and surplus of \$1.5 million.
-Since 2007 when we resumed writing business as a standalone company, Fidelity Life's statutory capital and surplus has declined from \$275.2 to \$118.0 million at September 30, 2018.
+At December 31, 2017 Fidelity Life was required to maintain minimum statutory capital and surplus of \$1.5 million.
+Since 2007 when we resumed writing business as a stand-alone company, Fidelity Life's statutory capital and surplus has declined from \$275.2 to \$127.6 million at December 31, 2017.
 This decline is due principally to surplus strain from writing new business, which requires us to set aside a portion of surplus for each policy written to fund our reserves for claims, and from our operating costs exceeding our revenues.
 While Fidelity Life's current level of statutory capital and surplus exceeds the level at which the Illinois Department of Insurance would be authorized to take any action against it, if Fidelity Life were to suffer a significant decline in the level of its statutory capital and surplus, the Illinois Department of Insurance could take various remedial actions, any of which could have a material adverse effect on our business, financial condition, results of operations, and prospects.
 See " - Risks Relating to our Insurance Segment-A significant decline in Fidelity Life's risk-based capital could limit its ability to write new business."